es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

         ],
     )

-When working with more c files you need to create new cc_libaries in the BUILD.bazel in the app folder, similar to this:
+When working with more C files you need to create new cc_libaries in the BUILD.bazel in the app folder, similar to this:

     cc_library(
         name = "OtherFile",